athenahawkins/athena-bootstrap/README.md

-# ICJ Bootstrap Template
+# Athena Hawkins' ICJ Bootstrap Template

 This template goes along with the [Bootstrap lessons](https://utdata.github.io/icj-class/bs-00-intro.html) for Intro to Coding for Journalists.
+I'm Athena and I'm using this template because I'm taking this class.
+This assignment is due October 13, 2023.

 It uses Bootstrap 5 and a Gulp setup to support a development environment with Sass and image management.

-## How to set up your project
+## How to set up this project

 - Create a new folder in your `icj/` folder called `yourname-bootstrap`.
 - In VS Code, open a new window and open your new folder.